mosheDa/ReposStats/apps/users-api/README.md

 - **User Registration**: Users can register an account.
 - **User Login**: Registered users can log in to their account.
-- **Retrieve Repositories**: Users can retrieve a list of repositories.
 - **Add Favorite Repositories**: Users can add repositories to their favorites.
 - **Retrieve Favorite Repositories**: Users can retrieve their favorite repositories.
 - **Delete Favorite Repositories**: Users can remove repositories from their favorites.